slamora/brackets-wiki/Live-Preview-Overview.md

 ### Live CSS

-- Editing CSS
+#### Editing

+CSS in browser is updated immediately, so no need to save to disk:

 a.
 LiveDevelopment.js `_styleSheetAdded()` creates a `CSSDocument` for each stylesheet
 b.
 Updates trigger `CSSDocument.onChange()` which sends entire updated stylesheet to browser

+#### Highlighting

-- Highlighting all elements that apply to current rule
+*All* elements that apply to rule being edited are highlighted:

-    - Can be enable/disabled with **View > Live Preview Highlight** menu item.
+- Can enable/disable with **View > Live Preview Highlight** menu item
 - Implemented using remote function injection & calling

 ### Live HTML